holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

   - Updated vector values in tests to match the default values in the implementation

 ### Current Issues
-- The current implementation uses hardcoded special cases for test files instead of real parsing logic
-- We need to implement proper visitor methods that extract information from CST nodes
+- Some tests are failing because the real parser behaves differently from the mocks
+- The primitive-visitor.ts file doesn't handle vector sizes correctly for cubes
+- The sphere and cylinder primitives don't handle parameters correctly
+- The CSG operations don't populate the children array correctly
+- The transformation operations don't handle parameters correctly
 - The module and function system is not fully implemented yet
 - Expression handling needs improvement
-- The sphere and cylinder primitives still use hardcoded special cases

 ### Next Steps
-- Implement real parsing logic to replace hardcoded special cases (TOP PRIORITY)
+- Fix failing tests with real parser implementation (TOP PRIORITY)
-  - Start with primitive operations (cube, sphere, cylinder)
+  - Update primitive-visitor.ts to handle vector sizes correctly for cubes
+  - Fix sphere-visitor.ts to handle diameter and special parameters correctly
+  - Update csg-visitor.ts to correctly populate the children array for intersection and union nodes
+  - Fix transform-visitor.ts to handle color and offset transformations correctly
+  - Update base-ast-visitor.test.ts to match the actual structure of the real parser's root node
-    - Sphere primitive implementation (CURRENT TASK)
+- Implement real parsing logic for sphere primitive (CURRENT TASK)
-    - Cylinder primitive implementation (NEXT TASK)
-  - Move on to transformation operations (translate, rotate, scale)
-  - Finally, implement CSG operations (union, difference, intersection)
-- Add support for expression visitors
-- Implement module and function system
-- Improve error handling and recovery strategies
-- Add more comprehensive tests for all OpenSCAD constructs

-### Current Task: Sphere Primitive Implementation
   - Analyze the CST structure for sphere primitives using the debug tools
   - Create sphere-extractor.ts file to extract sphere parameters from CST nodes
   - Implement createSphereNode method in PrimitiveVisitor
   - Handle radius (r), diameter (d), and resolution parameters ($fn, $fa, $fs)
   - Create sphere-extractor.test.ts to test the extractor directly
   - Update sphere.test.ts to use proper testing approach (similar to cube.test.ts)
   - Ensure all sphere-related tests pass with the real implementation
+- Implement real parsing logic for cylinder primitive (NEXT TASK)
+  - Analyze the CST structure for cylinder primitives using the debug tools
+  - Create cylinder-extractor.ts file to extract cylinder parameters from CST nodes
+  - Implement createCylinderNode method in PrimitiveVisitor
+  - Handle height (h), radius (r, r1, r2), diameter (d, d1, d2), center, and resolution parameters
+  - Create cylinder-extractor.test.ts to test the extractor directly
+  - Update cylinder.test.ts to use proper testing approach
+  - Ensure all cylinder-related tests pass with the real implementation
+- Implement real parsing logic for CSG operations
+- Implement real parsing logic for transformations
+- Add support for expression visitors
+- Implement module and function system
+- Improve error handling and recovery strategies
+- Add more comprehensive tests for all OpenSCAD constructs

 ### Recently Completed
 - Implemented proper testing for cube primitive parsing: